-Carrier Community (CC) is a global telecom club established since 2008 and has organized annual global carrier community meetings in LATAM America since 2015 for the members.
-CC has organized its 5th annual LATAM 2019 GCCM – on 20-21 August 2019 in São Paulo at the Hilton Hotel, Brazil.
+Carrier Community (CC), a global telecom club established in 2008 has organized annual global carrier community meetings in LATAM America since 2015 for its members.
+CC is organizing its 6th annual LATAM 2020 GCCM – on 17th and 18th August 2020 in São Paulo at the Hilton Hotel, Brazil.

-More than 200+ Club Members from 100+ operators in 24+ countries while representing decision-makers from the Tier-1, Tier-2 and Tier-3 meet and network in São Paulo during the GCCM and its evening networking cocktail receptions.
+More than 200+ Club Members from 100+ operators from 24+ countries representing decision-makers from the Tier-1, Tier-2 and Tier-3 will meet and network in São Paulo during the GCCM and its evening networking cocktail receptions.

-CC has brought together members and Telco Eco-Partners from various segments such as Data, Cloud, Application Providers, Voice, SMS Messaging , Mobile, OTT/ Content Providers, VAS, Submarine Cable, Enterprise, Satellite, ISP, Data Centers and other related segments while meeting, networking with peers and exploring new business opportunities, discussing latest market trends at the panel sessions and showcasing their latest solutions.
+CC is bringing together members and Telco Eco-Partners from various segments such as Data, Cloud, Application Providers, Voice, SMS Messaging , Mobile, OTT/ Content Providers, VAS, Submarine Cable, Enterprise, Satellite, ISP, Data Centers and other related segments while meeting, networking with peers and exploring new business opportunities, discussing latest market trends at the panel sessions and showcasing their latest solutions.
+Members can also use the online meeting portal to directly schedule individual meetings with attendees.

-During the GCCM CC cooperated closely with its strategic partners and largest Internet Associations in Brazil: Abranet and Abrint to further establish GCCM profile for the community members in the LATAM region and invite potential ISP members to join the GCCM platform while networking and doing business with the regional and international CC members at the LATAM 2019 GCCM in Sao Paulo.
+During LATAM 2020 GCCM CC will cooperate closely with its strategic partners and the largest Internet Associations in Brazil: Abranet and Abrint to further establish the GCCM profile for community members in the LATAM region and will invite potential ISP members to join the GCCM platform while networking and doing business with the regional and international CC members.
+This event is truly a gateway to Latin America for the telecom world.

 Relax in our rooftop pool with great views of The Estaiada Bridge, or enjoy a workout in the full equipped gym with panoramic city views.
 Hilton Sao Paulo Morumbi, with convenient access to businesses, a heliport and shops, features art in its restaurant, joyful happy hour in an open terrace, spa and beauty salon.
 Find great business facilities at this Sao Paulo hotel, including WiFi, 19 meeting rooms and a ballroom for up to 600 people.